niallbee/capstone/day-1/subnet-1-architecture.md

       }
    }
 ```

-Here we are creating an e2-micro machine type which is the smallest and cheapest compute instance available on GCP.

-We have also selected an Ubuntu 18 LTS image for the instance as it is a free Linux distribution.
-This is an LTS (Long Term Support) release of the Ubuntu distribution which means that this version of Ubuntu will be updated and patched regularly making it more secure than a non-LTS release.

 2. To allow SSH access into this external-vm, we need to create a firewall rule.
 To do this insert the following code block into `networks.tf`.
 ```